 Lin Shaye (Elise Rainier), Leigh Whannell (Specs), Angus Sampson (Tucker), Caitlin Gerard (Imogen Rainier), Kirk Acevedo (Ted Garza), Bruce Davison (Christian Rainier), Spencer Locke (Melissa Rainier), Josh Stewart (Gerald Rainier), Ava Kolker (Young Elise Rainier), Tessa Ferrer (Audrey Rainier), Pierce Pope (Young Christian Rainier), Marcus Henderson (Detective Whitfield), Amanda Jaros (Mara Jennings)

 New Mexico, 1953.
 Young Elise Rainier lives with an abusive father who beats her over her refusal to deny that she can see ghosts.
 One of these ghosts implores her to open the red doorway into the beyond, only for a demonic entity to emerges and kill Elise’s mother.
 In 2010, Elise gets a call for help from Ted Garza and realises that he lives in her old family home.
 She, Tucker and Specs set out to conduct an investigation.
 Doing so means Elise having to reconnect with her estranged brother Christian, whose daughter Imogen has the abilities that Elise does, and to find a way to stop the evil presence that remains inside the house.

 Insidious: The Last Key is the fourth of the films that began with James Wan’s Insidious (2010).
 The original proved a more than reasonable box-office hit and was followed by Insidious Chapter 2 (2013) and the prequel Insidious Chapter 3 (2015).
 James Wan directs the first two films and acts as producer on the others.
 All four films are written by Leigh Whannell who also plays the nerdish Specs, and directed the third film.
-With The Last Key, Wan and Whannell have handed over direction of the film to Adam Robitel, an American director who previously made the Found Footage possession film The Taking of Deborah Logan (2014) and subsequently went on to make Escape Room (2019).
+With The Last Key, Wan and Whannell have handed over direction of the film to Adam Robitel, an American director who previously made the Found Footage possession film The Taking of Deborah Logan (2014) and subsequently went on to make Escape Room (2019) and its sequel Escape Room: Tournament of Champions (2021).